Can the CLONE PLUGIN be used for backup operations with the latest MySQL 8.0?

 ALGORITHM=INPLACE/COPY;

-As an aside, there was a critical bug in this function, and 8.0.29 was discontinued immediately after its release.
+As an aside, there was a critical bug related to this feature, and 8.0.29 was discontinued shortly after its release.
 It was then officially announced that users should use 8.0.30 or later.

 ALGORITHM=INSTANT

-If there is even one applied table, the following error will be output when running XtraBackup.
+If there is even one table that has been applied, the following error will be output when XtraBackup is executed.

 ALTER TABLE ALGORITHM=COPY

-When the size of the target table is small, it is sufficient to run OPTIMIZE etc. each time before performing a backup, but for huge tables, this may take a very long time.
+If the target table is small, you can simply run OPTIMIZE or similar before each backup, but if the table is huge, this may take a very long time.

 ALGORITHM=INSTANT

-In order to avoid the problems with XtraBackup mentioned above, I wondered if I could use the MySQL feature CLONE PLUGIN.
+To avoid the problems with XtraBackup mentioned above, I wondered if I could use the CLONE PLUGIN feature of MySQL.

 Let me briefly introduce the CLONE PLUGIN again.

-You can save it locally as a file, or you can create a remote copy on the data provider's (donor's) server.
+You can save it locally as a file, or you can create a copy of the data on the donor server remotely.

-For example, if you want to add a replica, you can run the following command to copy all data from the data provider (donor) server.
+For example, if you want to add one replica, you can copy all data from the data provider (donor) server by executing the following command.

 *In practice, the following preparations are required when using CLONE from a donor.